postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ### Requesting editor role on a monitor

-In order to get edit access for a monitor, you will need to first be a member of the team the monitor is owned by and a member of the workspace that contains the monitor.
+To get edit access for a monitor, you will first need to be a member of the team that owns the monitor, and then a member of the workspace that contains the monitor.

 Once you have joined the team and [joined the workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#joining-workspaces), navigate to the monitor in question in Postman.
 In the upper right, hover over the monitor and select **...** > **Edit**.